-The Company or Botanicals may become party to litigation from time to time in the ordinary course of business which could adversely affect its business.
-Should any litigation in which the Company or Botanicals becomes involved be determined against the Company or Botanicals such a decision could adversely affect the Company's resources and its ability to continue operating and the market price for the Common Shares and could use significant resources.
-Even if the Company is involved in litigation and is successful, litigation can redirect significant company resources.
+The Company may become party to litigation from time to time in the ordinary course of business which could adversely affect its business.
+Should any litigation in which the Company becomes involved be determined against the Company such a decision could adversely affect the Company's resources and its ability to continue operating and the market price for the Common Shares and could use significant resources.
+Even if the Company is involved in litigation and is successful, litigation can redirect significant company resources and attention away from the business of the Company and may have a material adverse effect on the Company's business, financial performance, financial condition and prospects.